chaaz/versio/README.md

 _size_ of a commit is determined by the type of its [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) message, as it maps to the "sizes" property in the Versio config.

+If you include the `use_angular: true` key in your sizes, then the following angular conventions will be added to your sizes unless you override them: `minor: [ feat ]`, `patch: [ fix ]`, and `none: [ docs, style, refactor, perf, test, chore, build ]`.

+"-" is a special type which matches all non-conventional commits. "\*" is a special type which matches all commit types that are not matched elsewhere (including non-conventional commits, if "-" is not listed elsewhere).
+If you don't provide a "\*" type in your sizes config, the versio run will exit in error as soon as an unmatched commit message is encountered.

+The "none" size indicates that a matched commit shouldn't trigger a version increment.
+The "fail" size indicates that the run process should plan to fail, rather than increment, if a matching type is encountered.

 Versio uses a tag named `versio-prev` to indicate where it should start scanning for commits.
 This bounds the work it has to do, and also allows